Foreseeable Strategy to Increasing Regulations

-Typically, industry gets no assistance financially or otherwise to meet limits.
+Typically, the industry gets no assistance financially or otherwise to meet limits.
 They are expected to do so.
-Municipal clients qualify for things like the SRF program in most all the States around, the CDBG program occasionally in some fashion, sometimes economic development, it depends on the state you’re in, but basically there are some systems and programs in place to help municipalities.
+Municipal clients qualify for things like the SRF program in almost all the States around, the CDBG program occasionally in some fashion, sometimes economic development, it depends on the state you’re in, but basically there are some systems and programs in place to help municipalities.
 Industries typically do not qualify and do not get that kind of assistance.

 Jeff Walters (4:16)

 In terms of assistance, not financial assistance.
-Just good guidance from say, Iowa DNR and Department of Natural Resources within our region as well as EPA.
-Are those agencies still holding up their end of the bargain in terms of the NPDES permitting or are they still an issue when it comes to getting these permits renewed, updated, new permit?
+Just good guidance from say, Iowa DNR and the Department of Natural Resources within our region as well as EPA.
+Are those agencies still holding up their end of the bargain in terms of the NPDES permitting or are they still an issue when it comes to getting these permits renewed, updated, new permits?

 Darin Jacobs (4:42)

-Well, there’s two ways, I guess we would talk about that question.
+Well, there are two ways, I guess we would talk about that question.
 It really is not the responsibility of the state to assist in the manner of, hey, you ought to use this technology.
-Their role really is, you must meet this limit and they are put in a position of you need to meet this numeric limit.
+Their role really is, you must meet this limit, and they are put in a position of you need to meet this numeric limit.
 How you do it is up to you, within the confines of regulations.
 So they certainly are not able to provide that kind of guidance.
 That’s why we are here to help industries and our clients.